SolarDrew/skill-picard/README.md

     docker run --rm -it -v /path/to/configuration.yaml:/etc/opsdroid/configuration.yaml:ro opsdroid/opsdroid:latest

-the configuration file must contain the following three sections, to configure both the matrix and slack connectors, the picard skill and the matrix database:
+The configuration file must contain three sections: one to configure both the matrix and slack connectors, another to configure the picard skill and the last to configure the matrix database.
+These are described below.

 #### Configuring the Connectors

-This skill has to be used in combination with both the matrix and slack connectors, they **must** be named `'matrix'` and `'slack'`.
+This skill has to be used in combination with both the matrix and slack connectors, which **must** be named `'matrix'` and `'slack'`.
 It expects the matrix connector to be configured with two rooms, one named "main" and one named "bridge". i.e.